GitTestingPat/Tripleten-bootcamp-final-project-version2/README.md

 #### **Archives**

+#####

-##### Sprint 1 Equivalency Classes: <br>This Excel file contains the equivalency classes identified during Sprint 1, used for effective test case design.
+Sprint 1 Equivalency Classes: <br>This Excel file contains the equivalency classes identified during Sprint 1, used for effective test case design.

 Sprint 2 Checklist and test results design tests: <br>In this Excel file, you will find the checklist and test results of the design tests performed during Sprint 2.

-API Checklist API Test Report Sprint3: <br>In this text file, you will find the API checklist and test report during Sprint 3.
+API Checklist API Test Report Sprint 3: <br>In this text file, you will find the API checklist and test report during Sprint 3.

 Sprint 3 API New Feature Checklist: <br>This Excel file includes the checklist used to test a new API feature during Sprint 3.

-API Checklist API Test Report Sprint3: <br>In this text file, you will find the API checklist and test report during Sprint 3.

 Sprint 4 Database Tables:<br>This Excel file details the database tables used and tested during Sprint 4.